enkidevs/curriculum/python/core/classes-i/creating-classes.md

 Classes are *templates* which can be used to create objects.
 They *encapsulate* variables and methods[1] into a single entity, defining a general behavior for that entity (object) to follow.

-Classes also use Python's block structure and are defined using the `class` keyword:
+Classes are defined with the `class` keyword and use Python's block structure[2]:

 ```python
 class Employee:
    count = 0
 ```

-You can then create (instantiate) a class object using the syntax:
+To create a class is also called to "instantiate" and is done like so:

 ```python
 empty_empl = Employee()
 ```

-However, our blueprint of the *Employee* class is empty.
+However, what we just created is an empty *Employee* class.
 The newly instantiated object can't do anything.
-We can define a first method, `__init__`: it's called the *initialization method* and it's called when you create a new instance of the class:
+It needs a method.

+To define a method, for instance, the `__init__` method, we would have to do something like this:

 ```python
 class Employee: